FreshRSS/FreshRSS/extensions/README.md

 # FreshRSS extensions

-You may place in this directory some custom extensions for FreshRSS.
+You may place custom extensions for FreshRSS in this directory.

+You can find some extensions in our [GitHub repository](https://github.com/FreshRSS/Extensions).